-The Pine Point mine is permitted under Type B Water Licence MV2006L2-0013, a copy of which is presented in Appendix D, which was issued to Teck Cominco by MVLWB (2007).
-As a requirement of Water Licence MV2006L2-0013, an annual report must be submitted by March 31 of each year.
-The annual report must include all of the data and information required by the Surveillance Network Program described in the water licence (Section 4.0).
+The Pine Point mine is permitted under Type B Water Licence MV2017L2-0007, a copy of which is presented in Appendix D, which was issued to Teck by MVLWB (2017).
+As a requirement of Water Licence MV2017L2-0007:

+- An annual report must be submitted by March 31 of each year.
+The annual report must include all of the data and information required by the Surveillance Network Program described in the water licence (Section 4.0). - A geotechnical inspection report must be submitted 90 days after the date of the site inspection visit.

 The CDA (2013) Dam Safety Guidelines recommends that a Dam Safety Review (DSR) be conducted once every 10 years for embankments/dykes with a "Significant" dam classification, such as the west and north TIA dykes (Section 2.7.1).
-The last DSR was conducted in 2010 and included the south, west, and north dykes (SRK 2010).
+The last DSR was conducted in 2014 and included the south, west, and north dykes (SRK 2016).

-The next DSR for these dykes should therefore be scheduled for 2020.
+The next DSR for these dykes should therefore be scheduled for 2024.